 - Let us know if you’ve come into contact with COVID-19.

 - Seek advice or support if you need it.

-We intend to resume on-campus classes from Session 1, 2021.
+We are ready to welcome our new and returning students to campus for Session 1.
 We will deliver on-campus lectures, tutorials and practicals.
 But, you may still have the opportunity to blend on-campus and online study.